edlyn-e/calculator/README.md

 Further to this, I had also created a limit on how many numbers the user can enter in the calculator preventing the user from entering more than 11 numbers per operand.

 For example: "12345678901234567890" => "1234567890"

-## Improvements

--   Currently if the user enters the decimal ( . ), it replaces the the zero.
-This doesn't effect the functionality of the application, however, it does create an odd interface.

-    -   For example: instead of "0.123", the app displays ".123"